 With the current COVID-19 pandemic affecting everyone, it is important we as an organization take precautions.
 That’s why we’re doing our part to modify services, lower exposure, and prevent the spread of COVID-19.
-Please note our locations in Princeton and Trenton are closed to the public, with food and housing assistance services now conducted by phone.
+Please note our locations in Princeton and Trenton have modified their services.

 See below for information on all our service changes to protect our clients, volunteers, and staff:

-Arm In Arm staff will be available to intake clients via phone Mondays through Thursdays from 9 am – 3:30 pm.
+Arm In Arm staff will be available to intake clients remotely via phone Mondays through Thursdays from 9 am – 3:30 pm.
 Please call 609-396-9355 x11.
 You will be prompted to leave a message.
 Please provide your full name, complete address (including city), and best number for us to return your call.
 Staff will contact you for an eligibility pre-screening.

 Please note clients will not have the option to meet staff in-person at this time.

 PSE&G has temporarily suspended all service disconnections for non-payment.
 For payment assistance information, visit pseg.com/help.
 Additionally, PSE&G will be closing their walk-in service centers indefinitely beginning March 18.

 Clients can continue to view and pay bills as well as manage payments by logging into their accounts at pseg.com/myaccount or by calling 1-800-436-7734.